-View the complete Lactation Break Policy.
+View the complete Lactation Break Policy

-Disability Accommodation in Education
+Disability and Pregnancy Accommodation

-This policy confirms Cleveland Clinic's commitment to provide access to educational opportunities for qualified students and applicants with disabilities and establishes criteria for the consideration of requests for reasonable accommodation by such students and applicants.
-This policy reflects Cleveland Clinic's compliance with the Americans with Disabilities Act of 1990, as amended, Section 504 of the Rehabilitation Act of 1973, as amended, and all other relevant federal and state laws and regulations.
+This policy confirms Cleveland Clinic's commitment to provide access to training and employment opportunities for qualified individuals with disabilities and establishes criteria for the consideration of requests for reasonable accommodation by such.
+This policy reflects Cleveland Clinic's compliance with the Americans with Disabilities Act of 1990, as amended, Section 504 of the Rehabilitation Act of 1973, as amended, the Pregnant Workers Fairness Act, and all other relevant federal and state laws and regulations.